Sirqwit/jmpfinder/README.md

 # jmpfinder
-find jmp and call instruction of a linux executables
+Find jmp and call instructions of a linux executable